Bira/octopus-carnival/_drafts/lphr-scene-12.md

     - Occupying this position grants a bonus action.
 May use its complimentary skills on the bonus action.
     - Skills: Strategy, Tactics, Administration.

+# [GM] What's next?

+The next "tactical" scene is going to be loooong, so I'm going to cut this one off here.